RamWire/NinaPagerView/README.md

 ```

 ## Change Log
+####v1.4.2
+Add properties for setting topTab's height and title font,what's more,able to set toptab whole underline hidden.<br />
 ####v1.4.1
 Fix some bugs and now you need not set navigationBar.translucent to NO,NinaPagerView will do it.<br />
 ####v1.4.0